Maria Collett: Legislative priorities

 As a state senator, Collett has focused on the issues of PFAS contamination throughout her district, nurse staffing ratios, the statute of limitations for sexual crimes, gender equity, and firearm regulation.

 Career

 Collett began her career as an attorney representing the interests of children victimized by abuse and neglect as a deputy attorney general in Camden County, New Jersey.
 She then transitioned to a career in nursing, where she worked at the bedside as a Level I trauma nurse, in pediatric home health and in long-term care working with aging adults.
 Most recently, she worked as a nurse educator, helping other nurses understand how to administer Medicaid programs.

 During the 2021-2022 Legislative Session, Collett was elected by her colleagues in the Senate Democratic Caucus to the position of caucus secretary.

 Education

-Collett attended the University of Maryland, College Park where she earned a BA in English Literature, going on to earn a JD at Rutgers Law School and then a BSN at Drexel University.
+Collett attended the University of Maryland, College Park where she earned a Bachelor of Arts in English literature, going on to earn a Juris Doctor from Rutgers Law School at Rutgers University, Camden, and then a Bachelor of Science in Nursing from Drexel University College of Nursing and Health Professions.